Holy League (1594): Members of mission

 The mission was led by Aleksandar Komulović who participated in the mission in its entire period between 1593 and 1597.
 Komulović and Giovanni Battista from Cres maintained extensive contacts with the Patriarchate of Peć.
 Another member of Komulović's mission was Thommaso Raggio (1531–1599), who returned to Italy in 1595 while Komulović stayed in the Balkans until 1597 and submitted a detailed report to the Pope upon his return.
 He travelled to Moscow and twice visited the court of the Russian emperor, in 1595 and in 1597, but failed to convince the Muscovites to accept his proposals.

 Countries, territories and people projected as members

 This coalition was to include all Christian Slavs, including Orthodox Russia.
 Komulović traveled via Venice, Trent, Innsbruck and Vienna to Alba Iulia.
-The purpose of this trip was to convince the Tsar of Russia, King of Poland (including Zaporozhian Cossacks), the Prince of Transylvania and Voivodes of Moldavia and Wallachia to join a western anti-Ottoman coalition.
+The purpose of this trip was to convince the Tsar of Russia, King of Poland (including the Zaporozhian Cossacks), the Prince of Transylvania and Voivodes of Moldavia and Wallachia to join a western anti-Ottoman coalition.
 His aim was also to inspire Serbs to rise up against the Ottomans.
 According to some sources he continued his journey to Ancona, Hvar, Dubrovnik, Venetian Albania, Kosovo, Macedonia, Bulgaria, and finally Moldavia.